Nickchapman3773/Uranium-Fever/README.md

 	- Yes.
 This list is appropriate for anyone who wants a robust, hardcore gaming experience.
 - First Time Playing - It is my first time playing and I would like to experience the introductory sequence.
 	- Disable Quick Start and Quick Start - Item Remover Patch in the Core Gameplay seperator in the core gameplay.
 We will not provide any support for bugs encountered in the introductory sequence, which has been known to have bugs in the past.
+- Flashlight - Why doesn't my flashlight alert enemies to my presence?
+	- Unfortunately, it is not a real in-game object.
+It is a shader created by NVR.
+It is currently the best available solution, though there is an upcoming flashlight mod that has been in the works for some time.
 - Flickering - Objects or mountains in the distance are flickering.
 Why?
 Can I fix it?
 	- This is called z-fighting.
 The only available mod to address this is not publicly available and introduces other issues, such as broken render distances.
 - FPS - What are some ways I can get higher FPS with Uranium Fever?